 - Crush eggs that are attached to the undersides and stems of leaves.

 - Trap squash bugs by laying out boards or pieces of newspaper.
-Squash bugs will congregate under the boards at night, and then can be collected and destroyed in the morning.
+Squash bugs will group under the boards at night, you can then collect and destroy them in the morning.

-- Remove plant debris around the garden during the growing season to reduce the potential harborages where squash bugs may hide.
-Clean up cucurbits and other plant matter around the garden in the fall to reduce the number of overwintering sites.
+- Clean up cucurbits and other plant matter in the fall to reduce the number of overwintering sites.